Svilen-Stefanov/Information-retrieval/TF-IDF/README.md

 That is why I didn't integrate this optimization.
 2) choosing only documents that have at least 3/4 of the terms in the query that are part of the dictionary:
 This optimization didn't work quite well for me either, in fact it looks like it slows down the search phase almost 4 times.
-In the method compute_norm_doc I tried to select and normalize only the documents that contain 3/4 of the relevant query terms, but I didn't get any performance benefits.
+In the method compute_norm_doc I tried to select and normalize only the documents that contain 3/4 of the relevant query terms, but I didn't get any performance benefits.<br />

 My explaination for this are:
 - For selecting 3/4 of the relevant terms, there are a lot of list merges that need to be done, which slows down the computation drastically.
 I could have tried to improve that again with pointers, but for our data set (and based on the experience from Boolean retrieval)